ragor114/InsertDiffusion/README.md

 ```

 ### Point mode
-**Point mode follows the implementation by *Ioan-Daniel Craciun* which is in turn based on the DDPM/DDIM implementation by *Jiajae Fan*.**
+We implemented an additional method to generate Biked images from point clouds and then insert them into a background. **This method does not work well, however, and is, therefore, *not central to our research*.** The generation from point clouds was implementation by *Ioan-Daniel Craciun* and is based upon a DDPM/DDIM implemented and trained by *Jiajae Fan*.

 To create images from point clouds remove the `--image` argument from your CLI call.
 In point mode you have to provide a datasheet path via `--datasheet_path`.
 Thus, the minimal CLI command becomes: